-Thanks to recent advances in extrasolar planet research, scientists are able to place constraints on the number of stars that have a system of planets (most will have at least 1) and the number of these that will be able to support life (aka. those that are "potentially habitable").
-So it's fair to say we have a pretty good idea what the values for the first, second and third parameter are.
+Thanks to recent advances in extrasolar planet research, scientists can place constraints on the number of stars that have a system of planets (most will have at least 1) and the number of these that will be able to support life (aka. those that are "potentially habitable").
+So, it's fair to say we have at least some idea of the values for the first, second, and third parameters.

 Beyond that, however, we don't have the slightest idea.
-We have no idea how many potentially habitable planets will actually give rise to life, let alone how many of those will develop life capable of communicating with us, or how long such a civilization could be expected to live before some cataclysmic event or other fate them caused their communications to cease.
+We have no idea how many potentially habitable planets will actually give rise to life, let alone how many of those will develop life capable of communicating with us, or how long such a civilization could be expected to live before some cataclysmic event or other fate causes their demise.

 And how could we?
-Right now, we know of only one planet where life exists (Earth) and only one species that is capable of communicating with radio waves or other parts of the electromagnetic spectrum (humanity).
+At present, we know of only one planet where life exists (Earth) and only one species capable of communicating with radio waves or other parts of the electromagnetic spectrum (humanity).
 But that's not really the point of the Drake Equation.

 In the end, Drake proposed this equation as a sort of statistical exercise, designed to show that even by the most conservative estimates, there ought to be at least a few civilizations out there right now that humanity could be hearing from.

 Moreover, given the age of the Universe, at least a few of those civilizations should have been able to develop extremely advanced technology by now.
-Which brings up another important concept known as...
+This brings up another important concept known as...

 In 1964, Soviet astronomer and SETI researcher Nikolai Kardashev proposed a classification method for grouping species based on their level of technological development.
 The resulting scale had three levels (or types) which classified species based on the amount of energy they could harness.

-By definition, Type I civilization (aka. "planetary civilizations") are those that have developed the means to harness and store all of the energy of their home planet.
-According to Kardashev, this would amount to the consumption of 4 x 1019 erg/sec which would likely be in the forms of fusion power, antimatter, and renewable energy on a global scale.
+By definition, Type I civilizations (aka. "planetary civilizations") are those that have developed the means to harness and store all of their home planet's energy.
+According to Kardashev, this would amount to the consumption of 4 x 1019 erg/sec, which would likely be in the forms of fusion power, antimatter, and renewable energy on a global scale.

 Next up are Type II civilizations ("stellar civilizations"), which evolved to the point where they could harvest all the energy emitted by their star — which Kardashev speculated would likely involve a structure like a Dyson Sphere.
 In this case, this would work out to a consumption of 4 x 10³³ erg/sec.